-Over the life of the Campaign for a Better World, MIT alumni and friends contributed $881M in unrestricted funds to the Institute, representing a 67% increase in unrestricted giving compared to the previous decade.
-Gifts such as these are MIT’s “essential fuel,” says President L. Rafael Reif, “enabling us to meet the core needs of a thriving institution, seize unexpected opportunities, and cultivate an environment of academic excellence and bold innovation for our students.”
+Over the life of the Campaign for a Better World, which formally ran from June 2011 to July 2021, MIT alumni and friends contributed $881M in unrestricted funds to the Institute, representing a 67% increase in unrestricted giving compared to the previous decade.
+Gifts such as these are MIT’s “essential fuel,” said President L. Rafael Reif, “enabling us to meet the core needs of a thriving institution, seize unexpected opportunities, and cultivate an environment of academic excellence and bold innovation for our students.”

 Flexible funding has long helped MIT stand firm in its commitment to undergraduate support, ensuring that every undergraduate who has earned admission can enroll, regardless of family financial circumstances.
 In 2020–’21, the unrestricted budget covered almost a third of MIT’s undergraduate financial aid.

 “MIT’s strength derives from its students, and our undergraduates depend on MIT’s ability to help meet their financial needs,” says Stuart Schmill ’86, dean of admissions and student financial services.
 “Our scholarship support is so robust because of the generosity of our alumni and friends who make gifts in a variety of ways.”